TeachBooks/teachbooks-sphinx-tippy/README.md

 - Force tool tips to remain with visible document body.
 - No arrow that points from the tool tip to the link.

+> [!NOTE]
+> For internal references/links, it is important that the file path does not contain spaces.
+If there are spaces, the tool tip will not be shown.

 ## What does it do?

 You can see how the this works in the [example book](https://teachbooks.io/TeachBooks-sphinx-tippy-Example).